 How Does TMD Cause Tinnitus?

-There are several ways that Tinnitus can result from TMD.
-The same Trigeminal nerve that controls the jaw muscles also innervates the tiny muscles that control the eardrum tightness called Tensor Tympani.
-So an overactive jaw nerve compensating for poor jaw alignment can result in this tiny muscle also being overactive, increasing the eardrum tightness resulting in perception of ringing or hissing.
+There are several ways that tinnitus can result from TMD.
+The same trigeminal nerve that controls the jaw muscles also innervates the tiny muscles that regulate eardrum tightness, called the tensor tympani.
+When the jaw muscles become overactive due to poor alignment, this tiny ear muscle can also become tense, increasing eardrum pressure and leading to sensations like ringing, hissing, or even ear congestion.

 Find Tinnitus Treatment in Kansas City